-Join Maria Langer for an in-depth discussion in this video Automatically entering text, part of Word 2013 Power Shortcuts.
+Join Maria Langer for an in-depth discussion in this video Automatically entering text, part of Word 2013: Tips, Tricks, and Shortcuts.

 Throughout this chapter I've shown you how to use various Word features to automatically enter text into your document.
 But have they really been automatic?
 After all, they've required you to click menu commands, or set dialogue box options.
 In this video, I'll show you one of my favorite Word tricks.
 Using autocorrect to automatically enter blocks of text for you.
 We'll start by opening and checking autocorrect options.
 Click File, and then click Options.
 And the Word options dialog box that appears, click Proofing.

 And in the Proofing options, click Autocorrect Options.
 We want to set Autocorrect Options, so make sure the Autocorrect Options button is clicked.
 And it is.
 We want Word to automatically replace text as we type.
 So make sure this option right here is turned on.
 This feature automatically corrects things that you type incorrectly.
 And it has dozens of entries already defined.
 The top few replace text character with symbols.
 But if you scroll down, you'll see entries to replace common misspellings and typos.